tommairs/KumoMTAInstaller/README.md

  Note that the systemd and environment files are not added automatically.
 They are there for your convenience to add manually if needed.

 ## Validations
-This script has been tested succesfully with:
+This script has been tested successfully with:
 * Ubuntu 20, 22, 24
 * Rocky 9